sayon/blog/_posts/2018-05-01-variance-in-programming-languages.md

 reinterpret it as a `List<Object>`, because `Object` $$\rightarrow$$ `String`.
 That list can store anything, so it is a valid operation to add an integer to it.
-From the type perspective, its method `set (int idx, T value)` will become `set(int idx, Object value)`, so it it valid to give it an integer as a value.
+From the type perspective, its method `set (int idx, T value)` will become `set(int idx, Object value)`, so it is valid to give it an integer as a value.
 If we do it, we are screwed because we just have added an integer to a list that assumes it is holding strings, the objects of an incompatible type, effectively hacking the type system.